 - 15. Professional training of teachers to be employed in elementary and secondary schools is a pre-requisite in all parts of the country.
 The requirement is waived only in areas or among groups where there is a severe shortage of teachers.
 There are at present about 1200 institutions for training of elementary school teachers and about 360 colleges for preparing secondary teachers.
 A large number of these institutions suffer from inadequate facilities human, physical and academic to provide good professional education.
-Curricula remain unrevised for years, reading lists out of date and practices adopted by teacher educators in direct contradiction to ones being prescribed to prospective teachers. - 16.
-Keeping in view the central place of teacher education NPE calls for Its overhaul as the first step towards educational reorganisation.
-Giving particular importance to the training of elementary school teachers, it is envisaged that selected institutions would be developed as District Institutes of Education and Training (DIET), both for pre-service and inservice courses of elementary school teachers and for continued education of the - 17.
-The National Council of Teacher Education will be given the Statutory status and necessary resources to play its role.
+Curricula remain unrevised for years, reading lists out of date and practites adopted by teacher educators in direct contradication to ones, being prescribed to prospective teachers. - 16.
+Keeping in view the central place of teacher education NPE calls for its overhaul as the first step towards educational reorganisation.
+Giving particular importance to the training of elementary school teachers, it is envisaged that selected institutions would be developed as District Institutes of Education and Training (DIET), both for pre-service and inservice courses of elementary school teachers and for continued education of the personnel working in non-formal and adult education programme.
+Reorganisation of secondary teacher education system is also implied in the policy.